CE-Programming/CEmu/README.md

 If you're on Ubuntu, you may need to force update your PATH to have Qt's `bin/` folder prepended.
 (You might need to run this command, too: `sudo apt-get install git qt5-default`)

 2. Now you have two options:
+  * In a shell, `cd` to the project's `/gui/qt/` folder and type `qmake -r CEmu.pro && make`
   * Open the .pro file with Qt Creator, set it up (default project settings should be fine), and hit Build. *(Note: you can tell make to use -j4 in the project settings)*

-  * In a shell, `cd` to the project's `/gui/qt/` folder and type `qmake -r CEmu.pro && make`
+3. If you are using linux, use `sudo make install` to integrate with your desktop.

 _Note: Debugging support is somewhat core-related but is only built when `DEBUG_SUPPORT` is defined.
 The Qt GUI does this in the .pro file._
 _Note 2: If you encounter a build error with something like `lto-wrapper failed`, try removing the -flto option in the .pro file and rebuild (`qmake` etc.).
 We're not quite sure why this is happening._